uviclibraries/qualcoder/index.md

 -  Open-source and community driven development
 -  Supports for open standards (REFI-QDA Standard)
 -  Customizability (allow modifications)
--  integration (Version 3.6 and above)
+-  AI integration (Version 3.6 and above)

 ## How to get QualCoder?
 QualCoder can be downloaded from its official GitHub repository, where both source code and executable files are available.